 Placement Exams, Auditions

-Placement exams — which suggest course placement for students but do not to fulfill credit requirements — must be taken online before 8 a.m.
-Monday, September 2 for chemistry, computer science, French, German, mathematics, and Spanish.
-Public computers are available in the residence halls, Tomson Hall atrium, Buntrock Commons Fireside Lounge, Rolvaag Library, and the Lions’ Pause Den.
-For additional information on placement tests contact Cheryl LaCroix (507-786-6797) in the Academic Advising Center.
+Placement processes — which suggest course placement for students but do not to fulfill credit requirements — must be taken online before 8 a.m.
+Monday, August 1st for chemistry, Chinese, computer science, French, German, Japanese, mathematics and statistics, and Spanish.
+Public computers are available in the residence halls, Tomson Hall atrium, Buntrock Commons Fireside Lounge.
+For additional information on placement contact Cheryl LaCroix (507-786-6797) in the Academic Advising Center.

-Auditions for choral and instrumental music organizations will begin Saturday, August 31, at 8 a.m.
+Auditions for choral and instrumental music organizations will begin Saturday, September 2, at 8 a.m.
 Auditioning students should have received notification of the time and place of their audition in a letter from the Department of Music.
-Check here for more details.

 Language Proficiency Tests